jaiswalkpraveen/dummyAPIAutomation/README.md

 For each endpoint (Movies, Blog Posts, Users, Pokemon, Products), we cover the following scenarios:

+#### User Endpoint scenario
-1. Get All: Retrieves all items and verifies the response.
+1. Get All user: Retrieves all users and verifies the response.
+2. Get existing single user: Retrieve single user and verifies the response.
+3. Get non existing single user: Retrieve mon existing user and verifies the response.
-2. Create and Get: Creates a new item, then retrieves it to verify creation.
+4. Create and get user: Creates a new user, then retrieves it to verify creation.
-3. Create with Invalid Data: Attempts to create an item with invalid data and verifies error handling.
-4. Update: Creates an item, updates it, then verifies the update.
-5. Delete: Creates an item, deletes it, then verifies it's no longer retrievable.
+4. Create and get user with existing userID: Creates a new user with existing ID, then retrieves it to verify error response.

+#### Movie, Blog Post, Pokemon, Products Endpoint scenario
+1. Fetch All records: Retrieves all details and verifies the response.
+2. Fetch single record: Retrieve single detail and verifies the response.
+3. Fetch non existing single record: Retrieve mon existing detail and verifies the error response.

 ## Assertions Used